Spain turns around, lets virus-stricken cruise ship dock

 Each hantavirus has a specific rodent species as its host.
 Hantavirus does not normally cause disease in rodents, but they can carry the virus for a long time.
 Viruses are excreted in the urine, feces, and saliva of infected rodents.

-Depending on the type of hantavirus, people can have completely asymptomatic infections or very severe forms of hemorrhagic fever or acute pulmonary syndrome with high mortality.
+Depending on the type of hantavirus, people can suffer from everything from completely asymptomatic infections to very severe forms of hemorrhagic fever or acute pulmonary syndrome with high mortality.

 Source: Public Health Agency of Sweden